 Readable is one of the leading online readability checkers.
 It uses the two best algorithms to determine the score of a document.
 These algorithms are the Flesch score algorithm and the Gunning-Fox Index algorithm.

 Some of the best features of this tool is that it will score any document including PDFs, word documents, webpages and much more.
 It can also analyze the readability of a site in a few minutes.

 ProfileTree would recommend Readable to make improvements to your content.
 It is a highly-regarded way to find pieces of content you might reconsider to improve.
 Definitely worth a trial!

 Readability Test Tool

-It is a free web tool, which can added to your extensions on chrome.
-Get it here for free…
+It is a free web tool, which can be added to your extensions on Chrome.

 The readability check is free with both the free and premium version of the plugin.
 It uses the Flesch score algorithm to determine the readability of the content within your site and pages.
 It also has a highlighter tool like readable, which shows which content could be improved.